-All of the staff were aware of the Mental Capacity Act 2005.
+All of the staff we spoke with were aware of the Mental Capacity Act 2005.
 (The Mental Capacity Act 2005 (MCA) provides a legal framework for health and care professionals to act and make decisions on behalf of adults who lack the capacity to make particular decisions for themselves).
-The staff had all completed formal training in relation to the MCA in 2015.
-The principal dentist could describe scenarios for how they would manage a patient who lacked the capacity to consent to dental treatment.
+Some of the staff, including both of the principal dentists, had completed formal training in relation to the MCA in 2016.
+The principal dentists could describe scenarios for how they would manage a patient who lacked the capacity to consent to dental treatment.
 They noted that they would involve the patient's family, along with social workers and other professionals involved in the care of the patient, to ensure that the best interests of the patient were met.